microsoft/TechExcel-Securely-migrate-Windows-Server-and-SQL-Server-workloads-to-Azure/Hands-on lab/1 - HOL step-by-step.md

     ![The Extensions pane for the Server - Azure Arc resource is shown with the Extensions link under Settings highlighted.](images/azure-poral-server-azure-arc-extensions.png "Azure Portal Server - Azure Arc pane showing Extensions")

-## After the hands-on lab
+## Exercise 4: Secure your workloads

+Duration: 60 minutes

+In this exercise, you will enable Azure Defender.

+### Task 1: Protect your Virtual Machines with Microsoft Defender for Servers

+1. Sign in to the [Azure Portal](https://portal.azure.com).
+Ensure that you're using a subscription associated with the same resources you created during the Before the hands-on lab set up.

+2. In the **Search resources, services, and docs** box at the top of the portal, search for **Microsoft Defender**, then select the **Microsoft Defender for Cloud** service.

+## Clean up resources

+Remember to remove any newly created Azure resources that you no longer use.
+Removing unused resources ensures you will not see unexpected charges.
-You should follow all steps provided *after* attending the Hands-on lab.
+You should follow all steps provided *after* taken all the exercises.

 Duration: 15 minutes

-### Task 1: Delete resource group to remove the lab environment
+### Task 1: Delete resource group to remove the exercise environment

 1. Go to the **Azure Portal**.